By Mark Hodson, Sunday Times Travel Writer

 Unusual holiday destinations in the UK

 Bored with hotels?
-You could sleep in a lighthouse.
+You could sleep in a lighthouse cottage, or rent a luxury woodland lodge in Sherwood Forest.
 Or get down on the farm.
-We love these farm holidays for children with Holiday Cottages, or you could stay in a luxury tent on a working farm at Feather Down Farms.
+We love these farm holidays for children with Holiday Cottages.

 For an unusual holiday on a budget this summer, get on the water.
-Choose from a selection of self-drive boating trips with Waterways Holidays – you can rent a motor cruiser, sailing boat or narrowboat to explore some of the many beautiful waterways of Britain.
+Choose from a selection of self-drive boating trips with Black Prince – you can rent a narrowboat to explore some of the many beautiful waterways of Britain.
 No previous boating experience is required.

 You have a good chance of spotting Minke Whales, otters, seals and porpoises off the west coast of Scotland on a four-night Mull Wildlife Experience.
 Details here.
 Other unusual holidays ideas in Scotland include a whisky tour of Islay and a steam train journey on the West Highland Line.

 If you have a large group of friends or family, you can rent out a historic house in England, Scotland or Wales with Oliver’s Travels – a great way to celebrate a birthday or anniversary.